PakhrinLab/SumoPred-PLM/README.md

 basedir = "/project/pakhrin/salman/after_cd_hit_files"     # here you will paste the location where your .fasta file is located name = "Q63HQ2.fasta"                                      # here you will add your protein name
 ```
-Rest of the lines will stay the same.
+The rest of the lines will stay the same.

 Once the code is successfully run, It will generate a file named `"Q63HQ2_Prot_Trans_.csv"`.